When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Experimental Setup

 \section{Experimental Setup}

-We evaluate the proposed execution model and predictor framework using both constructed DAG families and real-circuit traces.
-The constructed families provide controlled variation in structural flexibility, while the real traces ground the study in arithmetic circuits and QFT workloads.
+We evaluate the proposed execution model and predictor framework using two complementary workload groups.
+The compressibility-controlled families provide a controlled setting for predictor analysis and lower-bound validation, with systematically varied scheduling flexibility.
+The circuit workload families examine delivery pressure in concrete arithmetic, modular-arithmetic, optimization, and transform workloads.
 We compare three scheduling policies with distinct roles: a depth-oriented reference, a simple resource-aware baseline, and a slack-based reshaping intervention.
 Tables~\ref{tab:workloads} and~\ref{tab:policies} summarize the evaluated workloads and policies.